-China’s foreign minister arrives in North Korean capital
+China’s foreign minister in N. Korea seeks role for Beijing

-SEOUL, South Korea (AP) — China’s foreign minister has arrived in North Korea’s capital where he could meet with leader Kim Jong Un while trying to ensure a larger role for Beijing in the new round of nuclear diplomacy with Pyongyang that had been driven by Seoul and Washington.
+SEOUL, South Korea (AP) — China’s foreign minister arrived in North Korea’s capital on Wednesday and could meet with leader Kim Jong Un while trying to ensure a larger role for Beijing in the new round of nuclear diplomacy with Pyongyang that had been driven by Seoul and Washington.

-Wang Yi’s visit on Wednesday came days after Kim and South Korean President Moon Jae-in vowed to work toward the “complete denuclearization” of the Korean Peninsula, though they did not mention specific plans or timetables.
+Wang Yi’s visit came days after Kim and South Korean President Moon Jae-in vowed to work toward the “complete denuclearization” of the Korean Peninsula, though they did not mention specific plans or timetables.

 They also agreed to work toward formally ending the 1950-53 Korean War and push for three-way talks with Washington or four-way talks that also include Beijing to do so.
+The Koreas can’t officially end the war themselves because South Korea wasn’t a direct signatory to the armistice that stopped the fighting but left the peninsula technically in a state of war.

-More substantial discussions on Pyongyang’s nukes are expected between Kim and President Donald Trump, who could meet in May or June.
+More substantial discussions on the North’s denuclearization — including what, when and how it would occur — are expected between Kim and President Donald Trump, who could meet in May or June.
+The North’s state-media have not yet commented on Wang’s arrival in Pyongyang.

 Most Read Nation & World Stories